Does your website tell your story? Follow our five top tips to make sure that your site is all about you and your company – and why it’s so important.

 A good story provides a promise (a journey, mystery, or problem) that makes it worth the audience’s attention.
 Let the home page of your website provide a glimpse into what’s inside (rather than saying everything right there).
 Entice your users to explore further.
 Unless your home page is a true “landing page” (meant to convert users to leads by filling out a form or taking another single action), it should work as a beautiful and welcoming front door that visitors can’t wait to walk through.

-Rule #3: Be Intentional
+Rule #3: Be Intentional When You Tell Your Story

 Good story protagonists have a goal in mind, and the story carries them towards it.
 Your website protagonists (users) are the same: they need something, and they’re hoping you can lead them there.
 Knowing your users’ goals—and the problems they are looking to solve—will help guide the design and content of your website.

-Rule #4: Let Me Like You
+Rule #4: Help Me To Like You

 Is your company making the world a better place?
 Showcase your affiliations with beneficial organizations, and link over to their websites to spread the love.
-Your About or Staff page is another place to help your users like you; show happy photos and include “real person” details in bios (i.e., hobbies, quirky facts, unusual talents, etc.).
+Your About or Team page is another place to help your users like you; show happy photos and include “real person” details in bios (i.e., hobbies, quirky facts, unusual talents, etc.).
 Remember that a business relationship is still a relationship, and people want to work with people they like.

 Rule #5: Delight Me